1VermaRahul/speedometer-practice-your-typing/README.md

 # speedometer-practice-your-typing
-A simple software made in C++ to practice and examine typing speed.It has four diffrent levels according to their difficulty.
+A console application made in C++ to practice and examine typing speed.
+It has four diffrent levels according to their difficulty.